 For such a simple design, there is a lot to talk about when it comes to the AeroPress, from aesthetics to brewing to portability.
 So let’s get started.

 The Aerobie AeroPress doesn’t have the elegance of manual pour over brewers like the Kalita Wave or the Chemex, nor is it as iconic as the immortal French press, but that’s not its goal.
 Its design is all about being practical, light, and portable.

 The AeroPress is not meant to be shown off on your countertop but rather taken out of the cupboard for a quick coffee or shoved in a backpack before venturing out.
 It’s not unattractive, but it is a wonderful example of function over form.

 Ease Of Use – 5/5

-It doesn’t matter if you’re an experienced barista or new to coffee brewing: you and the AeroPress will get on just fine.
-Unlike most manual coffee makers or pour overs, you won’t really encounter a learning curve to make coffee with an AeroPress.
-You just need to add the ground coffee, pour hot water (we recommend a water temperature between 175°F and 205°F), stir it, place the paper filter into the filter cup, push down the plunger and… enjoy your AeroPress brew!
+It doesn’t matter if you’re an experienced barista or new to coffee brewing, you and the AeroPress will get on just fine.
+Unlike most manual coffee makers or pour over drippers, you won’t encounter a learning curve to make coffee with an AeroPress.
+You just need to add the ground coffee, pour in hot water (we recommend a water temperature between 175 °F and 205 °F), stir it, place the paper filter into the filter cup, push down the plunger, and enjoy your AeroPress brew!

-You get 1 to 4 cups of delicious high-quality coffee (1 or 2 mugs) in only a minute, a much shorter brew time than the French press.
+You get 1 to 4 cups of delicious, high-quality coffee in only a minute, a much shorter brew time than the French press or most other brewers.

-The best part is the cleanup, usually the most dreaded time when it comes to brewing coffee: after an AeroPress brew, you won’t get any annoying leftover grounds and residues in its body thanks to the filter (unlike with the French press), so you just have to remove it along with the ground coffee and rinse the plunger.
+The best part is the easy clean-up, usually the most dreaded time when it comes to brewing coffee.
+After an AeroPress brew, you won’t get any annoying leftover coffee grounds and residue in its body thanks to the filter.
+So you just have to remove the filter, along with the ground coffee, and rinse the plunger.
 That’s it.

 Custom Brewing Features – 4.5/5